NOISE & VIBRATION CLUSTER — Toronto, Etobicoke & GTA

-Tire Noise vs Wheel Bearing Noise
+Tire Noise vs. Wheel Bearing Noise

-No Guesswork
+Diagnosis First — No Guesswork

-Tires, Bearings, Suspension
+Systems Checked: Tires, Bearings, Suspension

-Toronto & GTA
+Local Service — Toronto & GTA

-The practical stakes: a wheel bearing misdiagnosed as tire noise will continue to wear and eventually become a safety risk.
+Tire noise and wheel bearing noise sound nearly identical — both can produce a speed-sensitive hum or roar from one corner of the vehicle.
+The distinction matters because the fix is completely different: replacing tires does not fix a bad bearing, and replacing a bearing does not fix cupped tires.
+A wheel bearing misdiagnosed as tire noise will continue to wear and eventually become a safety risk.
 A cupped tire misdiagnosed as a bad bearing produces an unnecessary bearing replacement with no change in the noise.
-Radman's diagnostic approach separates these two causes before any part is replaced.

 Why Tire Noise and Bearing Noise Sound the Same

 Both sources produce a continuous, speed-proportional noise because both are rotating at a speed proportional to the vehicle's road speed.
-A worn wheel bearing generates noise as the damaged race or rolling elements rotate — the frequency of that noise rises linearly with speed.
-A cupped tire generates noise as the irregular tread surface contacts the road — the frequency of that impact noise also rises linearly with speed.
+A worn wheel bearing generates noise as the damaged race or rolling elements rotate.
+A cupped tire generates noise as the irregular tread surface contacts the road.
 From inside the vehicle, both sound like a hum or roar that gets louder as you accelerate.
+The differences become apparent when specific conditions are applied — road surface, lateral loading, and tire position — which is why diagnosis requires a road test, not just a lift inspection.

-Tire Noise vs Bearing Noise — Signal Comparison
+Tire Noise vs. Bearing Noise — Signal Comparison

 Signals That Suggest Tire Noise

-• Tread inspection reveals cupping (waviness around circumference) or feathering (sawtooth edge on tread blocks)
+• Tread inspection reveals cupping or feathering

-• Noise present since winter tires were installed, or since a tire swap
+• Present since winter tires were installed

-• Multiple tires show abnormal wear from alignment or worn suspension
+• Multiple tires show abnormal wear from alignment

 Signals That Suggest Bearing Noise